 A few UPSC questions are given for reference.

-- Money laundering poses a serious threat to country’s economic sovereignty.
+- Money laundering poses a serious threat to the country’s economic sovereignty.
 What is its significance for India and what steps are required to be taken to control this menace?

 - Considering the threats cyberspace poses for the country, India needs a “Digital Armed Force” to prevent crimes.
 Critically evaluate the National Cyber Security Policy, 2013 outlining the challenges perceived in its effective implementation.